Medical Assistance (Medicaid)

-Social Services determines eligibility for several Medical Assistance Programs based on a variety of guidelines, primarily in the areas of income, financial resources, living arrangements, and in some cases, medical conditions.
+Social Services determines eligibility for several Medical Assistance Programs (¿Qué es Medicaid?) based on a variety of guidelines, primarily in the areas of income, financial resources, living arrangements, and in some cases, medical conditions.
 Most benefits are provided through Medicaid and recipients receive their benefits each month in the form of a card that is taken to the medical provider, who then bills the state for payment.
-Benefits can include doctor visits, hospital care, dental care, prescriptions and eye care services.
+Benefits can include:

 For those who don't qualify for Medicaid, Social Services also takes applications for several other programs, each with their own specific eligibility guidelines:

-"Be Smart" Family Planning Program.
-Services related to family planning.
-More on the "Be Smart" Family Planning Program
+- "Be Smart" Family Planning Program: Services related to family planning.
+View more on the "Be Smart" Family Planning Program.

-Medicare and Prescription Help.
-Medicare beneficiaries are eligible for the extra help if they have limited income and resources.
+- Medicare and Prescription Help: Medicare beneficiaries are eligible for the extra help if they have limited income and resources.
 The extra help can increase their cost savings by paying for part of the monthly premiums, annual deductibles and prescription co-payments under the new prescription drug program.
 The extra help could be worth more than $3,300 per year.
-Follow this link to apply directly with the Social Security Administration: Social Security Prescription Help
+Apply directly with the Social Security Administration.

-You can apply for this program Online.
-However, it is recommended that you come to Social Services to apply because the day you come in is your "eligibility date".
+You can apply for this program online.
+However, it is recommended that you come to Social Services to apply because the day you come in is your "eligibility date."
 (If you use the online application, submitting it locks your eligibility date, but it is currently taking longer to process online applications.)
 You may also obtain a paper application to complete and return to Social Services; your eligibility date, however, is the date your completed and signed application is received.
-For helpful information about applying, review What to Bring to Apply .
+For helpful information about applying, review What to Bring to Apply page.

-Drop it off at the nearest local DSS office.
+- Drop it off at the nearest local Social Services office.
 You will not need to see a worker.

-Mail it in (remember that your eligibility date is the day it is RECEIVED at DSS, not when it is postmarked):
+- Mail it in (remember that your eligibility date is the day it is received at Social Services, not when it is postmarked):

 Davidson County Social Services